jstadev/og-docs/docs/badging-system/proposals/flag.md

 # 🚩 Flagged Badge

 The "**Flagged**" badge indicates that a proposal has not been successfully delivered for various reasons and is generally associated with a negative connotation.
 For a proposal to be marked as flagged, it must meet the following criteria:
-- **Exceeded Deadline-Duration:** The proposal's deadline, including any applicable extensions, has been surpassed.
+- **Exceeded Deadline:** The proposal's deadline, including any applicable extensions, has been surpassed.
-- **Lack of Information:** No relevant information regarding the execution/ completion of all or part of the deliverables has been shared by the proposer or found by the OG Tracker team.
+- **Lack of Information:** No relevant information regarding the execution of all or part of the deliverables has been shared by the proposer or found by the OG Tracker team.
-- **Unresponsive Team:** The team is not responding to our calls or has ceased all contact.
+- **Unresponsive Team:** The team is not responding to our calls or has ceased communication.
 - **Inadequate Explanations:** The team responds to our inquiries, but their replies are unclear or irrelevant.
-- **Lack of Transparency:** No transparency report is provided, or there is no visible proof supporting/confirming their claims.
+- **Lack of Transparency:** No transparency report is provided, and there is no visible proof supporting or confirming their claims.